-During periods of volatility when stock price is down, it’s likely the grant price of newly issued stock options will be equal to that of the current market price.
+During periods of volatility when the stock price is down, it’s likely the grant price of newly issued stock options will be equal to that of the current market price.
 A lower stock price means a lower grant price.
-All else being equal, this will lead to a greater opportunity for stock option growth as compared to a stock option grant with a higher grant price (should the stock price recover)
+All else being equal, this will lead to a greater opportunity for stock option growth as compared to a stock option grant with a higher grant price (should the stock price recover).

 If you retain stock options that have time remaining until expiration, are unvested, or you plan to keep, short term downside volatility can be viewed as an opportunity to enhance your holding with options at a lower price.